Double R Racing: History

 In F3's international meetings, Räikkönen Robertson had far more luck than they had in 2005.
 At the BP Ultimate Masters, the team entered all three drivers, qualifying 7th (Senna), 12th (Conway), and 22nd (Jelley), with Senna finishing 7th, Jelley 18th, and Conway retiring.
 At the Macau Grand Prix, Räikkönen Robertson only entered two cars, with Senna not being able to appear.
 After Conway's accident in the second qualifying session, the pair ended up in 11th (Conway) and 16th (Jelley) respectively, while in the qualifying race they finished 7th (Conway) and 13th (Jelley).
 In the Grand Prix itself, Conway jumped from 7th to 4th at the start and as the three cars in front him collided on the first lap, he took a lead he was never to relinquish, to become the first British winner of the Grand Prix since Darren Manning in 1999, and the first winner from the British F3 International Series since Takuma Sato in 2001.
 Jelley, meanwhile, finished in 11th place.

 For the 2007 season, Räikkönen Robertson upgraded to Dallara's latest F307 chassis, and were again powered by the Mercedes-HWA engine.
 Conway and Senna made the leap to the GP2 Series, whilst Jelley continued with Räikkönen Robertson, partnered by Jonathan Kennard and Finn Atte Mustonen.
 Meanwhile, Räikkönen Robertson also entered a team in the National Class, their two cars being driven by British driver Alistair Jackson and Spain's Albert Costa.
 The team claimed 4 pole positions and won 4 races, scoring 5 fastest laps.

 In January 2020, the team partnered up with Argenti Motorsport for the 2020 F4 British Championship.

+Starting from 2026, Double R Racing will join the Eurocup-3.